lsst-sqre/phalanx/docs/developers/local-development.rst

   127.0.0.1 minikube.lsst.codes

-On a new terminal, use ``minikube tunnel`` to route traffic from the host to the services in minikube.
+On a new terminal, use ``minikube tunnel`` to route traffic from the host to the application in minikube.

 .. code-block:: sh